WebAssembly/exception-handling/document/core/exec/runtime.rst

    We then append the values :math:`\val^m:[t^m]` to the tag address :math:`a` into a new |CAUGHTadm| instruction which we push on the stack.

-   In other words, a thrown exception is caught when it's the continuation of a throw context in a catching try block, i.e., it's inside a catching try block, which is the innermost with respect to the throw.
+   In other words, a thrown exception is caught when it's the continuation of a throw context in a catching try block, i.e., it is inside a catching try block, which is the innermost with respect to the throw.

    In this particular case, the exception is caught by the exception handler :math:`H` and its values are returned.